 IHG Rewards Club is a transfer partner of Chase Ultimate Rewards, but this is almost always a bad redemption value (if you need a hotel stay you’d be much better if transferring your Chase points to Hyatt).
-Instead, you can earn IHG points quickly by applying for the IHG® Rewards Club Premier Credit Card, which is currently offering a bonus of 80,000 IHG points after spending $2,000 in the first 3 months.
-The card also earns ten points per dollar at IHG hotels, helping to quickly increase your balance.
+Instead, you can earn IHG points quickly by applying for the IHG® Rewards Club Premier Credit Card, which is currently offering a bonus of 125,000 IHG points after spending $3,000 in the first 3 months.

 Redeeming your IHG points for a good value requires a little bit of work since the hotel company doesn’t have as many middle of the road hotels, but it’s certainly possible.
 If you target aspirational and expensive hotels and look for areas where there aren’t many options for using points, you’ll generally get a much better deal.

 You can learn more IHG tips and tricks here: